-61.410 Church corporations may deal with property.
-Corporations may be formed for acquiring, holding and disposing of church property for the benefit of religion, for works of charity and for public worship, in the manner provided in ORS 61.410 to 61.460.

-61.420 Incorporators to file articles of incorporation; articles to be evidence of incorporation.
+- 61.410 Church corporations may deal with property.
+Corporations may be formed for acquiring, holding and disposing of church property for the benefit of religion, for works of charity and for public worship, in the manner provided in ORS 61.410 to 61.460. - 61.420 Incorporators to file articles of incorporation; articles to be evidence of incorporation.
 (1) One or more of the principal officers, trustees or clergy of any church, duly chosen, elected or appointed in accordance with the usages and regulations of the church and authorized to act for it, and in whom is vested the legal title of the church property, may make and subscribe written articles of incorporation, in triplicate.
-They may acknowledge them before some officer authorized to take the acknowledgment of deeds, and file one copy of the articles in the office of the Corporation Commissioner, file and have another recorded in the office of the county clerk where the church is located, and retain possession of the other.

-(2) The articles of incorporation, or a certified copy of the one filed in the office of the Corporation Commissioner, or filed and recorded in the office of the county clerk, shall be evidence of the existence of the corporation.
+They may acknowledge them before some officer authorized to take the acknowledgment of deeds, and file one copy of the articles, accompanied by a filing fee equal to the one specified in ORS 61.020, in the office of the Corporation Commissioner, file and have another recorded in the office of the county clerk where the church is located, and retain possession of the other. - (2) The articles of incorporation, or a certified copy of the one filed in the office of the Corporation Commissioner, or filed and recorded in the office of the county clerk, shall be evidence of the existence of the corporation.
+[Amended by 1955 c.197 §1]